Entrepreneurial leadership: History

 A number of organizations have sought to develop the concept of entrepreneurial leadership within the business world.
 A good example is UBS, the global bank, which in the period 2002 to 2006 proactively developed entrepreneurial leadership amongst its top 500 leaders.
 The success of this was demonstrated by improvements in individual, team, and financial performance, the project becoming a key element in the Harvard Business School Case study, "UBS Aligning the Integrated firm".
 The bank was subsequently awarded the title Best Company for Leaders (Europe) 2005.
 The implementation of this project over a multi-divisional bank spread globally was complex and took a number of years.
 This is reviewed in a case study by Chris Roebuck, Visiting Professor of Transformational Leadership at Cass Business School in London.
 Roebuck was one of the leaders of the team who implemented entrepreneurial leadership in UBS.

-The principles of entrepreneurial leadership can be applied to a number of sectors and to a wide variety of organizations.
-The success of this approach has confirmed the compatibility of entrepreneurial leadership to the majority of organizations seeking to improve client/customer service and overall performance.
+The principles of entrepreneurial leadership can be applied to a number of sectors and a wide variety of organizations.
+The success of this approach has confirmed the compatibility of entrepreneurial leadership with the majority of organizations seeking to improve client/customer service and overall performance.

 Prof Chris Roebuck notes that in recent examples of applying entrepreneurial leadership to organizations, the link to employee engagement has increasingly become as a key success factor.
 This has also allowed development of the concept of entrepreneurial support functions, such as Entrepreneurial HR and Entrepreneurial IT, to support the customer or client facing parts of organisations.

 Entrepreneurial Leadership is not so much a style of leadership as a focus of leadership and employees' efforts on specific actions that either maximize the effectiveness of service delivery currently or seek to improve it in the future.